pdimitrov97/multigraph-adt/README.md

 A key requirement is that both the design and implementation decouple the multigraph ADT from the rest of the system.

+The program implements Breadth-first search for providing the directions.

 https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-170-laboratory-in-software-engineering-fall-2005/assignments/ps4.pdf

 ## How to use it